GiaKhangLuu/YOLOF-Mask/README.md

 ## Inference

-To use YOLOF_MASK model, you can predict by CLI or Python code.
+To use UniPercepNet-S model, you can predict by CLI or Python code.

 ### CLI